phorton1/Arduino-libraries-myIOT/docs/basics.md

 ## B. Breaking down the testDevice.ino program

-So, armed with all of that, let's break down every line of the **testDevice.ino** program to see how a simple my_IOT device is implemented.
+So, armed with all of that, let's break down every line of the **testDevice.ino** program to see how a simple myIOT device is implemented.

 ### 1. Header Includes and ID definitions